ATTENTION!

 If, and I mean if only one life jacket is worn on board, most would say it should be worn by a clumsy non swimmer because they will most likely need it.
 In this intellectually challenged exercise I suggest that the one and only life jacket should be worn by the most capable person because no one else on board is likely to be able to save him.

-The most capable person will have to save himself when no one else is able, hence he should wear the life jacket.
-Because >> When the most capable person is gone the rest may perish, when the most capable person needs help, who will help him.
-So with this way of thinking we must preserve the most capable so that the less capable may then be helped.
+The most capable person will have to save himself when no one else is able, hence, he should wear the life jacket.
+Because >> When the most capable person is gone the rest may perish, when the most capable person needs help, who will help him?
+So, with this way of thinking, we must preserve the most capable so that the less capable may then be helped.

 Was that clear?
 OK try this scenario -- The skipper gets knocked overboard (crazy crew screws up) and is unconscious in the water without a pfd.
-By the time the clueless crew can recover (if ever) him/her, its too late.
-Now the remaining persons on board are at greater risk without the numero uno.
+By the time the clueless crew can recover (if ever) him/her, it's too late.
+Now, the remaining persons on board are at greater risk without the numero uno.

-Next scenario --The clumsy helpless crewman trips and goes in the drink without a pfd.
+Next scenario --The clumsy, helpless crewman trips and goes in the drink without a pfd.
 The immensely capable skipper springs into action, rescues the klutz in minutes and saves the day.

 My backwards conclusion is that in the first scenario the skipper may have survived had he been wearing the only pfd, but the klumsy klutz crew probably would have survived without a pfd due to the skill of the skipper.